-Our business strategy depends in part on our ability to expand the use of the Aquadex FlexFlow in the market as quickly as possible.
 Health care laws in the United States and other countries are subject to ongoing changes, including changes to the amount of reimbursement for hospital services.
 Additional laws and regulations, or changes to existing laws and regulations that are applicable to our business may be enacted or promulgated, and the interpretation, application or enforcement of the existing laws and regulations may change.
 Legislative proposals can substantially change the way health care is financed by both governmental and private insurers and may negatively impact payment rates for our system.
 We cannot predict the nature of any future laws, regulations, interpretations, applications or enforcements or the specific effects any of these might have on our business.
 However, in the United States and international markets, we expect that both government and third-party payers will continue to attempt to contain or reduce the costs of health care by challenging the prices charged, or deny coverage, for health care products and services.
-Any future laws, regulations, interpretations, applications or enforcements could delay or prevent regulatory approval or clearance of our Aquadex FlexFlow and our ability to market our Aquadex FlexFlow.
+Any future laws, regulations, interpretations, applications or enforcements could delay or prevent regulatory approval or clearance of our Aquadex FlexFlow system and our ability to market our Aquadex FlexFlow system.
 Moreover, changes that result in our failure to comply with the requirements of applicable laws and regulations could result in the types of enforcement actions by the U.S. Food and Drug Administration (the "FDA") and/or other agencies as described above, all of which could impair our ability to have manufactured and to sell the affected products.

-In the United States, the Aquadex FlexFlow is purchased primarily by customers, such as hospitals or other health care providers.
-Customers bill various third-party payers for covered Aquadex FlexFlow services provided to patients.
-These payers, which include federal health care programs (e.g., Medicare and Medicaid), state health care programs, private health insurance companies and managed care organizations, would then reimburse our customers based on established payment formulas that take into account part or all of the cost associated with these devices and the related procedures performed.
+In the United States, the Aquadex FlexFlow products are purchased primarily by customers, such as hospitals or other health care providers.
+Customers bill various third-party payers for covered Aquadex FlexFlow therapies provided to patients.
+These payers, which include federal health care programs (e.g., Medicare and Medicaid), state health care programs, private health insurance companies and managed care organizations, then reimburse our customers based on established payment formulas that take into account part or all of the cost associated with these devices and the related procedures performed.

-While the agency responsible for administering the Medicare program, the Centers for Medicare and Medicaid Services, has not issued a favorable national coverage determination under its Investigational Device Exception Studies Program for ultrafiltration using the Aquadex FlexFlow, a number of private insurers have approved reimbursement for Aquadex FlexFlow for specific indications and points of service.
-In addition, patients and providers may see insurance coverage on a case-by-case basis.
-We are exploring the ability to increase the range of coverage for uses of Aquadex FlexFlow, such as use in the outpatient setting and use for decompensated heart failure and other indicated uses under its approved labeling, although we may not be successful in doing so.
+While the agency responsible for administering the Medicare program, the Centers for Medicare and Medicaid Services, has not issued a favorable national coverage determination under its Investigational Device Exception Studies Program for ultrafiltration using the Aquadex FlexFlow system, a number of private insurers have approved reimbursement for Aquadex FlexFlow products for specific indications and points of service.
+In addition, patients and providers may seek insurance coverage on a case-by-case basis.
+We are exploring the ability to increase the range of coverage for uses of Aquadex FlexFlow therapies, such as use in the outpatient setting and use for decompensated heart failure and other indicated uses under its approved labeling, although we may not be successful in doing so.